erichhhhho/CE9010_2018/README.md

 1. Create an environment with the packages required for the course with `conda env create -f CE9010_2018/environment.yml`.
 Note 1: It may take some time.
 Note 2: List the python packages with `conda list`.

-   Note: Instructions based on Michael Defferrard, December 2017
+   Note: Instructions based on Michael Defferrard, December 2017<br>
+   Note: Read [Conda command lines for packages and environments]

+[Conda command lines for packages and environments]: conda/conda_cheatsheet.pdf